S.H.O.C.K. Diversion Program

 1.)
 Start the process below with basic information to see if this program is the right fit for your family.

 4.)
-An application and waivers will be sent to your email, read them, sign them then follow instructions to submit them.
+Part 2 of the application will be sent to your email, read them, sign them then submit them.

 5.)
 You will then receive an email to sign up for interviews.
 (January or August)